nabijaczleweli/cargo-update/man/cargo-install-update.md

 See cargo-install-update-config(1) for further configuring updates.

+The `CARGO_INSTALL_OPTS` environment variable can be set, containing options to forward to the end of `cargo install` invocations' argument lists.
+Note, that cargo-install-update-config(1) is preferred in the general case.

 Exit values and possible errors:

     -1 - cargo subprocess was terminated by a signal (Linux-only)